ani-deshpande95/python_behave_bdd/README.md

 # python_behave_bdd

 Requirements
-Python needs to be installed on your machine behave~=1.2.6 selenium~=4.8.2 setuptools~=67.4.0
+Python needs to be installed on your machine along with following dependencies

+behave~=1.2.6
+selenium~=4.8.2
+setuptools~=67.4.0